 There is no natural way to completely get rid of cellulite.
 However, there are some things you can do to treat it and reduce its appearance.
 Regular body massage and exfoliation are very helpful, as these will increase blood flow and turn over the fat cells, diffusing them.

-I personally use the rubber Massage Glove by Biologique Recherche with Environ’s Vitamin A, C & E Body Oil (Advanced) and Derma-Lac Lotion all over my body to create healthy, glowing skin, followed by Biologique Recherche’s Lipogen AC Anti-Cellulite Oil on the places that I have cellulite.
+I personally massage my body with this Massage Glove by Biologique Recherche in the shower, to stimulate circulation.
+After the shower, I love microneedling my arms with Environ’s Cosmetic Body Roll-CIT Microneedler.
+On this level, it is not meant to stimulate your collagen fibers, but is used to speed up penetration of any product that you follow with.
+I then apply Environ’s Vitamin A, C & E Body Oil (Advanced) and Derma-Lac Lotion all over my body to create healthy, glowing skin, and Biologique Recherche’s Lipogen AC Anti-Cellulite Oil on the places that I have cellulite.

 In Studio, I use micro currents and ultrasound, combined with LED therapy or radio frequency to keep the skin healthy, tighter, and lifted, which hides the appearance of cellulite.